Toncy741/Bank-Marketing/README.md

 With a dataset that encompasses over 41,000 observations and 20 features,

 this project will focus on identifying patterns and trends to predict

+whether a customer will subscribe to a term deposit.
+By leveraging machine

+learning algorithms, the goal is to improve the bank's ability to target

+potential customers, optimize marketing resources, and increase campaign

+success rates.